caesar1111/openHAB2_beginners_walkthrough/openHAB2_Raspberry_beginner-s_walkthrough_-_2nd _DRAFT.md

   padding:0cm 5.4pt 0cm 5.4pt'>
   <p class=MsoNormal style='margin-bottom:0cm;margin-bottom:.0001pt;line-height:
   normal'><span lang=EN-GB>Assembly of the standard display.
-(Make sure you have inserted the MicroSD card since you won’t have access to the slot as soon as you mounted the case!)</span></p>
+(Make sure you have inserted the MicroSD card since you wonÂ’t have access to the slot as soon as you mounted the case!)</span></p>
   <p class=MsoNormal style='margin-bottom:0cm;margin-bottom:.0001pt;line-height:
   normal'><span lang=EN-GB>Just pull the back plate off the case, insert the